Types of Irrigation

 Advantages of Subsurface Irrigation:

-There are following advantage of subsurface irrigation such as;
+There are the following advantages of subsurface irrigation such as;

-- Through evaporation, it saves water and minimizes water loss.
+- Evaporation saves water and minimizes water loss.

 - This irrigation allows crops to improve yield and grow uniformly.